Skip to main content

 Save your changes

-To cancel a bid, open its detail page at /portfolio/bids/[bidId] and click Cancel bid.
-The bid status changes to cancelled immediately.
-Cancelled bids cannot be reopened.
+To withdraw an editable bid, open the bid detail page and click Withdraw bid.
+The status changes to Withdrawn and the bid is closed permanently; withdrawn bids cannot be reopened.

 What happens after acceptance

-1. The bid status changes to accepted and accepted_at is populated.
+1. The status changes to Accepted and accepted_at and accepted_gpu_count are recorded.

 Secondary market

 Ornn supports resale of confirmed reservations through a secondary market.
-If you hold a reservation you no longer need, you can list it for sale.
-Buyers can acquire the reservation at the listed ask price.
-Secondary transaction details are visible on the reservation detail page when a resale listing is active.
+If you hold a reservation you no longer need, you can list it for sale and recover spend on the unused portion.
+See Resell reservations on the secondary market for the full workflow.

 What’s next